cca/moodle_cli/readme.md

 ## web assets

-**theme custom.css**
+**scss**

-A (very small) snippet of SCSS that just display a logo in the theme's header right now.
-You insert this code in the text area under Site Administration > Appearance > Themes > Boost > Advanced Settings.
+SCSS which you insert this code in the text area under Site Administration > Appearance > Themes > Boost > Advanced Settings.

-The SVG image here is copied from the main CCA site and then URL-encoded (# -> %23).
+We display the "CCA" logo via an SVG background image copied from the main CCA site and then URL-encoded (# -> %23).

+**js**

+We insert custom scripts into the `additionalhtml > footer` settings area.
+Our scripts are all under the additionalhtml directory and there is a gulp process for compiling them.